i2p/i2p.www/i2p2www/spec/proposals/001-process.rst

 - The ``supercedes`` field is a comma-separated list of all the proposals that this proposal replaces.
 Those proposals should be Rejected and have their ``supercededby`` field set to the number of this proposal.
-- The ``editor`` field should be set if significant changes are made to the proposal that don't substantially alter its content.
+- The ``editor`` field should be set if significant changes are made to this proposal that don't substantially alter its content.
 If the content is being substantially altered, either an additional ``author`` should be added, or a new proposal created superceding this one.